Module event

 §Notify

 Each event args has an EventPropagationHandle that can be used to signal later handlers that the event is already handled.
-The event notification always makes the full route, low level handlers must check if propagation is stopped or can deliberately ignore it.
-Event properties automatically check propagation.
+The event notification always makes the full route, direct subscribers can choose if they still execute when the args is flagged handled.

 §Subscribe